 When the transceiver receives 802.15.4 symbols, they are assembled as 4 symbols per 16-bit word.
 They are then presented to the RX Packet RAM or to the SPI directly as a 16-bit word.
 The ordering of symbols vs. word bit ordering is shown in Figure 5-6 which details the RX data flow through the device.
-The data is loaded into RX Packet RAM, and then sent to the SPI buffer.
+In Packet Mode the data is loaded into RX Packet RAM, and in Stream Mode the data is sent directly to the SPI buffer.
 When the symbols are read via the SPI bus, 2 SPI bursts per 16-bit word are required and the MSB is presented first such that the symbols appear to the MCU in reverse order.